 Our laboratory is interested in the molecular and cellular mechanisms underlying pain and cognitive disorders.
-In our previous studies, we obtained the gene profiles of DRG affected by peripheral inflammation and peripheral nerve injury which often cause neuropathic pain.
-We have identified the endogenous agonist of Na+/K+-ATPase etc to be new regulators of pain transmission, providing molecular and cellular basis for clinic analgesia and drug discovery.
+In our previous studies, we obtained the gene profiles of DRG affected by peripheral inflammation and peripheral nerve injury which often cause pathologic pain.
+We have identified fibroblast growth factor 13 (FGF13) and follistatin-like 1 etc to be new regulators of pain transmission, providing molecular and cellular basis for clinic analgesia and drug discovery.
 We have also found the interaction of different types of opioid receptors in primary sensory neurons, and have demonstrated its involvement in the tolerance of morphine analgesia, opening a direction for the function and drug research of receptor complex.
-Besides pain research, we discovered fibroblast growth factor 13 (FGF13) as a microtubule-stabilizing protein to regulate the neuronal and brain development, providing a mechanism of the mental retardation induced by fgf13 deficiency.
+Besides pain research, we discovered FGF13 as a microtubule-stabilizing protein to regulate the neuronal and brain development, providing a mechanism of the mental retardation induced by fgf13 deficiency.
 Our current projects focus on: 1) identification of new and important molecules involved in pain modulation and treatment; 2) analysis of genes related to mental retardation and their underlying mechanisms.

 Identification of pain modulators and underlying mechanisms